 A visit to the Cook Islands is not complete without seeing the beautiful island of Aitutaki - in fact people in the know fly straight there and visit Rarotonga as a short stopover.
-Aitutaki is about 40 min flight 220km north of Rarotonga.
+Aitutaki is about 50 min flight 220km north of Rarotonga.
 It is partly volcanic and partly of atoll origin.
 It's highest hill, Maungapu, which gives a 360% view of the Aitutaki lagoon and island, is said to be the top of Rarotonga's Raemaru Peak, brought back by victorious warriors.
 The spectacular triangular lagoon - 45 km around - with it's crystal clear turquoise water and white sand beaches on it's many uninhabited motus (small islands)- is abundant with colourful fish of many varieties.
 Visitors should set their watches to "island time".
 In this laidback atmosphere you will find what you are looking for - a place of natural beauty and tranquillity providing a simple tonic to sooth away the pressures of the outside world.
 An island night - buffet dinner and floor show - is an experience on Aitutaki where it is family affair.
-The dancers of all ages on Aitutaki are non proffesionals but still manage to steal the show at every Cook Island competition.
+The dancers of all ages on Aitutaki are non proffesionals but still manage to steal the show at many Cook Island competitions.

 As on Rarotonga, the popular mode of transport is the motor scooter.
 A Cook Island licence on Aitutaki is $2.50 provided you have a current overseas driving licence.